 Chinese spend about 4 hours on their phones for social networking and for shopping.
-In face, consumers are nearly guided to do everything on it China has become, over these years of development, a very connected society.
+In fact, consumers are nearly guided to do everything on it China has become, over these years of development, a very connected society.
 Digitalization is gaining more and more consumers, so brands, have to adapt to this change.
-This article will provide you essential information about e-commerce in China, mobile payment, online strategies and KOLs (Key opinion leaders).
+This article will provide you with essential information about e-commerce in China, mobile payment, online strategies, and KOLs (Key opinion leaders).

 Mobile phone has taken the place of wallet in China

-China is the world largest countries that uses mobile payment .
+China is the world’s largest country that uses mobile payment.
 Mobile payment has clearly revolutionized the way to consume in China.
 Any type of transaction can be made through mobile (ticket purchase, telephone fees, house rent, shopping, restaurant …).
-We are talking about “Cashless Society” to describe the current situation of China, most of Chinese in the first and second tier cities don’t use cash anymore.
+We are talking about “Cashless Society” to describe the current situation of China, most Chinese in the first and second-tier cities don’t use cash anymore.

-The advantage is everything become easier and go faster.
+The advantage is everything becomes easier and goes faster.
 It is possible to order at any time, and everywhere (even for a beverage).
-The need and desire of consumption can be satisfied almost instantaneously, because the service of delivery and product exchange in China is very efficient.
+The need and desire of consumption can be satisfied almost instantaneously because the service of delivery and product exchange in China is very efficient.
 From the little fruit merchant to the big shopping malls, all have adopted this payment system.

 As a result, the rate of consumption in China reached and kept a high level.
 The fact to purchase even became a habit.

 Mobile payment market in China : WeChat & Alipay